 The Tibetan Spaniels (Tibbies) are loyal companions that are both alert and affectionate.
 While the Tibetan Spaniel isn’t a commonly found dog, you can get help locating one from the Tibetan Spaniel Club of America.
-Tibbies have a very friendly temperament and with their high intelligence, they are an ideal family dog.
+Tibbies have an amicable temperament, and with their high intelligence, they are ideal family dogs.
 This dog is very playful and affectionate toward its family while being reasonably cautious around strangers.
 This natural caution makes this dog an excellent little watchdog.

 The Tibetan Spaniel resembles a little lion and believes that his bark is just as ferocious.
 As long as the Tibetan Spaniel is socialized from an early age, this dog breed will be a greatly loved addition to almost any family.

 The Tibet Spaniel is a small dog who will do well in any home, from a small apartment to a large estate.
 While they don’t like to be outdoors for long periods, they enjoy exploring, so they should be kept on a leash when not in a secure backyard.
 Another plus, this breed of dog is relatively easy to house train and learns quickly.

 The Tibetan Spaniel is a people dog and prefers to spend most of his time with his people.
 This breed of dog is also very intuitive to how his people are feeling and will try to help soothe any family members who are sad or anxious.
 This trait makes the Tibet Spaniel an excellent pick for families that have been through emotional trauma or suffer from any mental distress.
 The Tibet spaniel is also a perfect choice for people living alone as long as they don’t spend a lot of time out of the house.